BrahmRamkissoon/My-CodeSchool-Code/JavaScript-RoadTrip-Part-1/Level-2-Variables/README.md

 ## 2.1 Variable Discovery
 Video Lecture

-* Changing variable contents
-* Using variables
-* Incrementing and decrementing

 ## 2.2 Variable I
 _Task:_
 Declare a variable whose name is age and assign your own age to it using a numerical value.